DeepLearnXMU/embedding-transfer/readme.md

     `pip install .; bash train.sh`

-4. Stop training when model tend to coverage.
+4. Stop training when model tends to coverage.

 ### `use_poattention`
 1. Preprocess upstream and downstream data (refer to [Fairseq](https://github.com/pytorch/fairseq) for details).
 Binarized data and vocabularies will be stored in `data-bin`